Phelps Placement Office (PPO)

 Sponsor companies should review the Phelps Internship Placement Program description and must agree to the Master Internship Agreement to gain eligibility.
 (Please contact the Phelps Placement Office for the DocuSign Agreement)

 All interns should have a day-to-day mentor/supervisor.

 Sponsors must be licensed general contractors, subcontractors, consultants, or organizations (i.e. city, county, or federal entity).
 With few exceptions, residential painting, residential roofing, deck/fence building, material handling/deliveries, landscape installation and maintenance, building/rental maintenance, service calls, etc. do not count towards a student’s Work Experience or Internship requirement.
 Retail sales, rental companies, and commissioned positions are not eligible.

 The Phelps Placement Office utilizes an on-line system for candidate interview selection.
 This program enables students to access each participating company’s profile and interview dates.
-Students indicate interest with specific companies which is compiled into a report and sent to recruiters along with a PDF of all intern resumes for review.
-Companies have 2-3 business days to review and return a list of preselected students for interview.
+Students indicate interest with specific companies which is then available to recruiters along with a PDF of all intern resumes for review.
+Companies have 2-3 business days to review and select candidates for interviews.